MrWhatZitToYaa/HPX_Benchmarks/README.md

 ### The following adjustment, in addition to the requested ones, was made:
 1. We had to use *hpx::distributed::barrier* instead of *hpx::distributed::latch* for the “Reduction” and “Scan” due to the revised performance measurement process (execution in a loop).

+### General Information:
+Performance measurements are performed on the qdr-partition.

+We did not repeat the performance tests on the rome-partition, because there are currently problems on this partition, which lead to program terminations.